 Working in France

-Perhaps the most attractive feature of working in France is its 35 hour work week and plenty of leisure time.
+One of the most attractive features of working in France is its 35 hour work week!

-Of course, the allegedly shorter work week is not necessarily so; plenty of expats in France report that their schedule is much more demanding!
+However, the shorter work week does not necessarily mean less work; plenty of expats in France find that their schedule and workload is much more demanding!

-An Ernst &Young report lists France as one of the cheaper, less complicated countries to start a new enterprise in.
+An Ernst &Young report lists France as one of the cheaper and less complicated countries to set up a new enterprise in.

-You would still have to meet all of the criteria – valid residency and work permits, appropriate certifications for that business and proper education credentials.
+But you must still meet all of the necessary State criteria – valid residency and work permits, necessary qualifications or certifications for that business and proper education credentials and diplomas.

-To encourage startups, French banks are required to offer financial assistance to any new business.
+French banks are required to offer financial assistance to any new business to encourage start ups.